Employment Letter For A Home Loan

 ABC Pty Ltd

-Please read below section on bank requirements for employment letters to ensure your letter is accepted!
+Please read the following section on bank requirements for employment letters to ensure your letter is accepted!

-If you are using us at the Home Loan Experts to arrange your loan then please ask your employer to fax the letter to us using the number on our contact us page.
+If you are using our services to arrange your loan then please ask your employer to fax the letter to us.

 Some common clarifications that banks may ask for are: